prashaant1926/kaifeng-jewish-community-historical-analysis/section_notes/01-research-concept-direction.md

-I am curious about the Kaifeng jews played any significant role in chinese politics how did they rise up is there any inf
+I am curious about the Kaifeng jews played any significant role in chinese politics how did they rise up is there any influ